-The advantage of a flexible IVM program is the ability to apply the appropriate mechanical and chemical methods to meet the conditions of individual rights-of-way.
 As the sole means to control vegetation, mechanical controls are a short-term solution.
-With the exception of most conifer species, cut vegetation re-sprouts, resulting in high density in-compatible vegetation.
-Selective herbicide application methods effectively remove this vegetation that would otherwise compete with and dominate the low-growing, early successional plant communities that provide biological control.
+With the exception of most conifer species, cut vegetation re-sprouts, resulting in high density incompatible vegetation.
+Using herbicides, which kill the root systems, in conjunction with mechanical methods allows for the most effective system of management.

-Mechanical methods are the preferred method for non-sprouting conifer species as well as in areas where herbicides are precluded, such as the no-spray areas associated with Sensitive Areas; in visual screens, around structures, on access roads; and where large areas of high density in-compatible species exceed maximum herbicide treatment heights (12 feet).
-Mechanical methods are applied in combination with chemical methods for hardwoods over 12 feet tall - they are hand cut and stumps treated with herbicide.
+Mechanical methods are the preferred method for non-sprouting conifer species as well as in areas where herbicides are precluded, such as the no-spray areas associated with Sensitive Areas, in visual screens, and where large areas of high-density incompatible species exceed maximum herbicide treatment heights (12 feet).
+Mechanical methods are applied in combination with chemical methods for hardwoods over 12 feet tall, they are hand cut and stumps treated with herbicide.

-Mechanical Methods:
+Mechanical Methods